 - Thursday, Dec.
 17, 11 a.m.: Holiday Happenings in the Christmas City; conducted in-person in downtown Bethlehem, PA

 - Tuesday, Dec.
 22, 11 a.m.: Crafters Corner Activity; conducted in-person at the Lehigh Valley Campus

 - Tuesday, Dec.
 29, 11 a.m.: Monroe NuVisions Group Activity: Advocating for Yourself; conducted by videoconferencing

 Transport services are available for some of the in-person programs.
-Details can be found in the December activities bulletin.
 Clients must call to schedule a ride.

 The Center for Vision Loss empowers people with visual impairments to seize their independence and opportunity and champions healthy eyesight throughout its communities.
 With operations in Pennsylvania’s Lehigh Valley and Monroe County, it combines a service tradition motivated by Helen Keller in 1928 with contemporary practices and advanced technologies.
 The organization’s support and rehabilitation services promote the accomplishment of daily tasks, increased access to medical services and food supplies, enhanced personal wellness, and extended self-sufficiency.
 Its free vision screenings for children stimulate success in school and its community education programs advocate for eye health and safety.
 All agency services are provided at little or no cost, and 85% of its clients and patients with visual impairments are from low-income households.